Valerian Trifa: Renunciation of citizenship and Portuguese refuge

 Sometime between 1980 and 1984, Trifa gave up or was stripped of his American citizenship.
 In 1982, he left the United States to avoid deportation due to the ongoing investigation.
 He had earlier agreed to deportation before an immigration judge in Detroit, explaining that the trial was placing a financial strain on his congregation.
 Nevertheless, his adversaries considered Trifa's action an admission of guilt, in respect to both the technical charge and the accusations of war crimes.
-Trifa's defense team rejected the claims, stating he had no intention of causing a pogrom, but did not deny Trifa's fascist and antisemitic convictions and speeches, including the 1941 statements.
+Trifa's defense team rejected the claims, stating he had no intention of causing a pogrom, but did not deny Trifa's fascist and antisemitic convictions and speeches, including the 1941 statements, although Trifa himself claimed he didn't write his own speeches.
 They also argued that Trifa had acted after being forced to choose between the pro-Soviet and the pro-Nazi camps, contending that antisemitism was "rampant at the time."

 After spending two years searching for a country to give him refuge, he settled in Estoril, Portugal.
 In an interview he gave shortly before leaving, Trifa claimed that he had "happened to get put in a moment of history when some people wanted to make a point.
 The point was to revive the Holocaust.
 But all this talk by the Jews about the Holocaust is going to backfire."
 In autumn 1984, the Portuguese authorities declared Trifa an undesirable, and indicated that he had failed to reveal his fascist sympathies when requesting and obtaining a temporary visa.
 Initially, they allowed the prelate three months to leave the country's territory.
 Trifa contested the decision with the Supreme Administrative Court.
+It was then reported that, if he was ousted from Portugal, he would go to Greece, where he might have been accepted.
 Trifa however died before the appeal could come to a decision during emergency treatment for a heart attack.